Where to Stay in Hanoi: Best Areas & Hotels

 For five-star luxury romance try Lotte Hotel Hanoi, just west of the Old Quarter in the Ba Dinh neighborhood.
 The property is housed in the top floors of the 65-floor Lotte Center and features panoramic views from floor-to-ceiling windows in the luxe, modern rooms and suites.
 There are four restaurants, two swimming pools (one indoors, the other out), as well as a spa and fitness center.

 For personalized romance, check out the Holiday Emerald Hotel, which is a small boutique hotel in the Old Quarter featuring friendly staff that goes out of their way to help guests celebrate special dates, from birthdays to honeymoons.
 Rooms are clean and comfortable, and you'll find flower petals on the bedspreads upon check-in.

-With fresh roses in the well-appointed rooms, the elegant Little Hanoi DX Hotel is another romantic choice.
+With fresh roses in the well-appointed rooms, the elegant Little Hanoi Deluxe Hotel is another romantic choice.
 A boutique option off a small lane in the Old Quarter, it is just a few minutes walk from Hoan Kiem Lake.
 The breakfast here is wonderful and extensive, focusing on local food.
 The service is also extremely friendly.

 Where to Stay in Hanoi for Families